zhang-weii/zhang-weii.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello, I am Zhang Wei"
+title: "Hello"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-A master's student from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/)(SJTU), focusing on computer vision, particularly in the field of object detection.
+I am a master's student from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/)(SJTU), focusing on computer vision, particularly in the field of object detection.

 Education
 ======